ionic-team/eas-2021/README.md

 - [auth-guard.service.ts](src/app/services/auth-guard.service.ts) - The Angular service to check authentication when routing to a page
 - [app-routing.module.ts](src/app/app-routing.module.ts) - The configuration of which routes are protected by the auth guard
 - [app.component.ts](src/app/app.component.ts) - Authentication is checked on startup and resume
+- [app.module.ts](src/app/app.module.ts) - Demonstrates initialization of the Vault before anything else can use the token
 - [environment.ts](src/environments/environment.ts) - Configuration of the authentication provider

 Interested to know more? read on....